tscully/tanzu-dev-portal/content/blog/tas-toolkit-visual-studio-100-release/index.md

 publishDate: '2022-06-22'
 ---

-# Announcing General Availability of Tanzu Toolkit for Visual Studio

 We're pleased to announce that the Tanzu Toolkit for Visual Studio is now generally available.
 [Tanzu Toolkit for Visual Studio](https://github.com/vmware-tanzu/tanzu-toolkit-for-visual-studio) is an extension for Visual Studio 2019 and 2022 that enables users of Tanzu Application Service ("TAS") or other Cloud Foundry distributions to manage applications directly from within Visual Studio IDE.

 ## Why release this extension?